Reformed Congregations in North America

-The Reformed Congregations in North America form a denomination Continental Reformed, established in 1967 in United States and Canada, by dissidents from Netherlands Reformed Congregations.
+The Reformed Congregations in North America form a denomination, Continental Reformed, established in 1967 in the United States and Canada, by dissidents from Netherlands Reformed Congregations.

 The denomination has official ties with the Reformed Congregations in the Netherlands, and the churches are mainly in Canada.
 It has approximately 1747 members, three churches in Canada and one in the United States in 2012.
 The theology focus is mainly on the time of the Further reformation and subscribes to the Three Forms of Unity: The Heidelberg Catechism, The Belgic Confession of Faith, and the Canons of Dordt.
 The largest church is the congregation of Chilliwack with over 1,200 members.

 History

-After the Reformed Congregations in the Reformed Congregations, two congregations were formed in the United States, mostly by people who broke away from the Netherlands Reformed Congregations (the North American counterpart to the Reformed Congregations.
+After the Reformed Congregations in the Reformed Congregations, two congregations were formed in the United States, mostly by people who broke away from the Netherlands Reformed Congregations (the North American counterpart to the Reformed Congregations).

-In Canada in Lethbridge and in Chilliwack congregations decided to cooperate.
+In Canada the Lethbridge and Chilliwack congregations decided to cooperate.
 In 1967 the Chilliwack Congregation decided in its meeting to cooperate and join forces with the Reformed Congregations in the Netherlands.
 On June 28, 1968 the first classis meeting was held in Lethbridge, Alberta.

 The Chilliwack Reformed Congregation's building was dedicated in 1969, it was several times enlarged and extended, recently in 2004 from 800 to 1,200 seats.
-From 2011 till 2018 the church was served by pastor Rev. A. Geuze.
-In late 2022, Rev. VanderTang was installed as new minister.
-The Lethbridge Congregation had a new building in 2008, with 325 seats.
+In late 2022, Rev. Otto M. Van der Tang was installed as minister.

+The Lethbridge Congregation built a new building in 2008 with 325 seats.

 In 2019 the fifth church of the denomination was opened in Giroux (Manitoba).